Skip to main content

 In 2022 Clare was the Australian and New Zealand winner of the M&C Saatchi Group and Saatchi Gallery (London) ‘Art for Change’ award.
 In 2023 her work was selected as a finalist in the Telstra National Aboriginal and Torres Strait Islander Art Awards (NATSIAAs), and she won the Queensland Regional Art Award (First Nations Award).
 Clare was recently a finalist in the Koori Mail Indigenous Art Award at Lismore Regional Gallery.
 Clare's work is held in both private and public collections around Australia, including Wesfarmers, Queensland Performing Arts Centre (QPAC) and a commemorative acquisition for the new Chancellor at James Cook University in Gurambilbarra / Townsville.

+Erica Muriata (b.
+1994) is a proud Girramay woman from the Jumbun Aboriginal Community, located in the Murray Upper region, north-west of Cardwell, Queensland.
+As an emerging artist, Erica’s work is deeply rooted in her Cultural heritage, drawing inspiration from the landscape, traditions, and stories of her ancestors.
+Her work reflects a strong connection to the Girringun Aboriginal Art Centre, where she continues to honor and celebrate her community’s artistic practices.
+Erica also continues a rich legacy of storytelling and artistic expression from her parents; her father Jack Muriata, a respected Elder and community leader, and her mother Lillian Muriata, an accomplished painter.
 Erica’s artistic practice spans multiple mediums, including painting, ceramics, and weaving.
 Her work across landscape paintings, Bagu sculptures and exquisitely woven Jawun - traditional baskets of the rainforest people - expresses her connection to her Culture and the land as a vehicle for preserving and passing on the stories of her ancestors.
 Erica’s work has been included in a number of curated exhibitions, including (re)connection: Culture, Country & People, the first exhibition at the newly refurbished Mulgrave Gallery in Gimuy / Cairns, The Womens Show at Vivien Anderson Gallery (both 2024), and multiple projects and exhibitions at the Cairns Indigenous Art Fair.
 Erica also received a Special Commendation award for her inclusion in the 2024 Woolahra Gallery Small Sculpture Prize.

-Jaeda Lenoy is a proud Indigenous woman of Bundjalung, Gumbaynggirr, Birriah, Juru, Ngaro, South Sea Islander and M?ori descent.
+Jaeda Lenoy is a proud Indigenous woman of Bundjalung, Gumbaynggirr, Birriah, Juru, Ngaro, South Sea Islander and Maori descent.
 As a contemporary mixed-media artist and weaver, her practice is deeply rooted in the stories, landscapes, and Cultural knowledge passed down through her diverse ancestral lines.
 Jaeda’s work invites quiet reflection and a deeper listening to the wisdom held in land, spirit, and community.
 She carries Culture forward with strength, pride, and creativity, honouring her Elders and communities while creating space for new stories to emerge.

 Working primarily with ink and watercolour on paper, Jaeda uses abstraction to express the spiritual and Cultural connections that flow through Country, memory, and identity.
 Each line and mark becomes a visual thread which carries stories that are felt more than spoken.
 Weaving also plays a central role in Jaeda’s artistic and Cultural practice - not just as a craft, but as a symbol of connection: between generations, across nations, and through time.
 The artist’s work ranges from intimate works on paper to large-scale public installations such as The Water’s Soul on the Ngaro Cultural Track.
 Her commissioned work spans logo design, Cultural storytelling, public art, and uniform design which is always created with respect, Cultural integrity, and intention.